airs0urce/arduino_bicycle_turn_signals/README.md

-You will need to remove power LED and voltage regulator from Arduino Pro Mini to save energy: https://www.iot-experiments.com/arduino-pro-mini-power-consumption/ This way it will almost not eat energy while sleeping until you press BTN_LEFT or BTN_RIGHT.
+You will need to remove power LED and voltage regulator from Arduino Pro Mini to save energy: https://www.iot-experiments.com/arduino-pro-mini-power-consumption/ This way it will almost not eat energy while sleeping until you press left and right turn button.

 To compile the source, you will need libraries installed in Arduino IDE: